-After attending a residential program, many young women benefit from continued therapeutic structure, but don’t need the same level of care they may have had in a wilderness therapy program or a residential treatment center.
+After attending a residential program, many teens benefit from continued therapeutic structure, but don’t need the same level of care they may have had in a wilderness therapy program or a residential treatment center.
 While residential programs help people learn how to regulate their emotions and identify goals that they want to work towards, transition programs offer guidance as they apply these skills in reaching their goals.
 There are a variety of community treatment options available after residential program that ensure that young adults have the support they need to become more independent.

 Aftercare Options Following Residential Treatment